SEVENTH FLOOR GARFIELD BARWICK CHAMBERS

 Application by Maksimilian Bebic, Mile Nekic and Vjekoslav Brajkovic pursuant to s 78 of the Crimes (Appeal and Review) Act 2001 (NSW) [2022] NSWSC 1153 (unled) (‘the Croatian Six case’) where Wright J ordered an inquiry into the convictions of the Croatian Six after 41 years.

-Application by Crespin Adanguidi pursuant to s 78 Crimes (Appeal and Review) Act 2001 (NSW) [2022] NSWSC 442 (unled) – triple homicide convictions spanning back to 2005 – where Dhanji J found a doubt or question as to guilt and referred the matter to the NSW Court of Criminal Appeal.
+Application by Crespin Adanguidi pursuant to s 78 Crimes (Appeal and Review) Act 2001 (NSW) [2022] NSWSC 442 (unled) – triple homicide convictions from 2005 – where Dhanji J found a doubt or question as to guilt and referred the matter to the NSW Court of Criminal Appeal.

 State of South Australia v Collins [2018] SASCFC 110 (led by Brian Hayes QC) – matter referred to Full Court of South Australia due to a matter of public importance – Crown appeal successfully resisted.